 How I Learned to Hand Quilt

 Fellow sewists, there's no beating around the bush, if you want to learn how to hand quilt you've gotta jump in and be prepared to be kinda bad for a while.
-After you've excepted that you won't be very good in the beginning, come to terms with the fact that you will need to practice before feeling proficient.
+After you've accepted that you won't be very good in the beginning, come to terms with the fact that you will need to practice before feeling proficient.

 Any time someone asks me how to hand quilt I tell them that the initial learning curve is not steep.
 It's actually pretty easy.
 If you want to get fast, even stitches – all that takes is practice.
 Hours and hours of practice.
 But don't fret, my pet!
 Hand quilting is tons of fun and incredibly relaxing too.
 Oh!
 And did I mention that it's portable?